timbertson/shellshape/README.md

  1. clone this repo
  2. run `tools/gup compile`
- 3. If you have 0install, you can then just run:

-        0install run shellshape-local.xml

-    Otherwise, you can install the extension to a symlink in ~/.local/share/gnome-shell/extensions using:
+ 3. you can install the extension to a symlink in ~/.local/share/gnome-shell/extensions using:

         tools/gup dev-install